+These medications can prevent or shorten outbreaks when taken daily.
 Acyclovir-resistant HSV strains are well described and are mainly observed in immunocompromised patients, such as those receiving a solid organ or hematopoietic stem cell transplant, people with hematological malignancies or AIDS, those receiving antithymocyte biological treatments, and those with congenital immunodeficiencies.
 Researchers are conducting additional preclinical studies on therapy in guinea pigs, which, unlike mice, naturally have recurrent outbreaks of latent herpes infections.
-If a person contracts any form of herpes virus infection, they will have it for life, whether they have symptoms or not.
+The team solved that problem using a drug that stimulates the recurrence of herpes simplex type 1, or HSV-1, in mice.